alvis/presetter/packages/preset/README.md

 ## Customisation

-By default, this preset exports a handy configuration set for a nodejs project.
+By default, this preset exports a handy configuration set for a NodeJS project written in typescript.
 But you can further customise (either extending or replacing) the configuration by specifying the change in the config file (`.presetterrc` or `.presetterrc.json`).

 These settings are available in the `config` field in the config file.
 For directories, the setting is specified in the `directory` field, while configuration for other tools like babel and eslint are available in corresponding fields.